Uploader: | Marketingsp |

 Downloading and Opening an HTML file

-html download file instead of open in browser
+, time: 1:50Html download file instead of open in browser

 Oct 07, · Browse to the PDF file you'd like to view or download and click it.
 The file should automatically open in the browser window.
 To save (download) the PDF, click the icon.
 Internet Explorer users.
 Similar to Microsoft Edge, Internet Explorer displays PDF files by default, instead of offering to download them for you.
 How to force a Download File prompt instead of displaying it in-browser with HTML? [duplicate] and the corresponding settings to open PDF files in-browser, the PDF will open like that. which has nothing to do with a download prompt.
 If you are using HTML5 you can use the download attribute.
 Aug 21, · In SharePoint on premise server, we could set Browser File Handling to Permissive for users to open html files directly in the browser.
 But in SharePoint Online, there is no options for this.
 For this requirement, I suggest you provide the feedback to the UserVoice.
 UserVoice is a platform for getting thoughts about Microsoft Office products.